LiskHQ/lisk-docs/docs/building-on-lisk/web3-app-development/build-a-web3-pwa.md

     'Mobile app development',
     'Lisk apps',
     'Lisk dApps',
-    'ThirdWeb',
+    'thirdweb',
   ]
 ---

-# How to build a Web3 PWA on Lisk with ThirdWeb
+# How to build a Web3 PWA on Lisk with thirdweb